 To better facilitate insight, launch an online dashboard or other tracking system that provides data on leads, results of marketing campaign, sales analytics, etc…anything to keep the communication transparent and flowing.

 - Share Success

 When sales teams hit their goals, they usually enjoy rewards and accolades.
 Does marketing?
 In the new joint team, victory should be celebrated both individually (because salespeople love their trophies!) and together as a team who fought the war together.
 Marketing may not be as individually competitive as salespeople, but they still experience the “high” of crushing company goals.

 In summary, combining your sales and marketing teams won’t be an effortless challenge, but you’ll reap the rewards through better lead engagement and, in turn, higher revenue.
-In our next blog, B2B Buyer’s Journey: Part 4, we’ll bust the “One And Done” attitude and study the value of nurturing an ongoing buyer-seller relationship.
-The Art Of Service is in the long lasting relationship, not quick and dirty transactions.
+In B2B Buyer’s Journey: Part 4, we’ll bust the “One And Done” attitude and study the value of nurturing an ongoing buyer-seller relationship.
+The Art Of Service is in the long-lasting relationship, not quick and dirty transactions.